History of Europe in Timeline

 1991: Dissolution of the Soviet Union

-1991: Economic Liberalization in Central and Eastern Europe
+1991: Economic liberalization in Central and Eastern Europe

-With the fall of communism in Central and Eastern Europe in 1991, post-socialist states underwent shock therapy measures to liberalize their economies and implement free market reforms.
+With the fall of communism in Central and Eastern Europe in 1991, the post-socialist states underwent shock therapy measures to liberalize their economies and implement free market reforms.

-1993: Formation of the European Union
+1993: European Union established

 1999: Introduction of the Euro